typelevel/cats/DESIGN.md

 artifacts down and also to avoid unnecessarily tight coupling between type classes and data types.

-Initially Cats will support the following modules:
+Cats provides the following modules:

+ * `core`: Definitions for widely-used type classes and data types.
+ * `laws`: The encoded laws for type classes defined in `core`, exported to assist third-party testing.
+ * `kernel`: Definitions for the basic algebraic type classes
+ * `kernel-laws`: The encoded laws for type classes defined in `kernel`, exported to assist third-party testing.
+ * `free`: Free structures such as the free monad, and supporting type classes.
  * `macros`: Macro definitions needed for `core` and other projects.
- * `core`: Definitions for widely-used type classes and data types.
- * `laws`: The encoded laws for type classes, exported to assist third-party testing.
- * `cats-free`: Free structures such as the free monad, and supporting type classes.
  * `tests`: Verifies the laws, and runs any other tests.
+Not published.
+ * `bench`: Benchmarking suites.
 Not published.

 As the type class families grow, it's possible that additional modules will be added as well.
 Modules which depend on other libraries